Love Story (1970 film): Weekly charts

+Year-end charts

+Theme with lyrics

+The theme song with lyrics, "(Where Do I Begin?)
+Love Story", was not in the movie, but was released shortly after.

+Subsequent media

+Sequel

 O'Neal and Milland reprised their roles for a sequel, Oliver's Story, released in 1978.
 It was based on Segal's 1977 novel.
 The film begins with Jenny's funeral, then picks up 18 months later.
 Oliver is a successful, but unhappy, lawyer in New York.
 Although still mourning Jenny, he manages to find love with heiress Marcie Bonwit (Candice Bergen).
-Suffering from comparisons to the original, Oliver's Story did poorly with both audiences and critics.
+Suffering from comparisons to the original, Oliver's Story did poorly with both critics and audiences.

+Television series

-NBC broadcast Love Story, a short-lived romantic anthology television series, in 1973–1974.
-Although it shared its name with the novel and movie and used the same theme song – "(Where Do I Begin) Love Story" – as the movie, it otherwise was unrelated to them, with no characters or storylines in common with either the novel or the movie.
+NBC broadcast Love Story, a short-lived romantic anthology television series of the same name, in 1973–1974.
+Although it shared its name with the novel and movie and used the same theme song – "(Where Do I Begin) Love Story" – as the film, it otherwise was unrelated to them, with no characters or storylines in common with either the novel or the film.

-The original film was remade in India in the Hindi language entitled Sanam Teri Kasam in 2016.
-The film is a modern rendition of the novel Love Story by Eric Segal.
-The film was released worldwide on 5 February 2016 under the production banner of Eros Now.
+Remake

 In February 2021, remodeled ViacomCBS streaming service Paramount+ announced a remake of Love Story as a TV series, to be part of their new lineup of content.
 The series is to be produced by young adult stalwarts Josh Schwartz and Stephanie Savage, made prominent due to young adult hits such as The O.C., Gossip Girl and Looking for Alaska.
 It is to be made for Schwartz and Savage's production house, Fake Empire, as a co-production between Paramount Television Studios and CBS Studios.